hashicorp/consul/website/source/docs/internals/architecture.html.md

 exchanging WAN gossip with other datacenters, and forwarding queries to leaders or remote datacenters.

-* Datacenter - While the definition of a datacenter seems obvious, there are subtle details that must be considered.
-For example, in EC2, are multiple availability zones considered to comprise a single datacenter?
-We define a datacenter to be a networking environment that is private, low latency, and high bandwidth.
+* Datacenter - We define a datacenter to be a networking environment that is private, low latency, and high bandwidth.
 This excludes communication that would traverse the public internet, but for our purposes multiple availability zones within a single EC2 region would be considered part of a single datacenter.